table of contents

 The external part of the clitoris is found above the opening of the vagina.

 If you have a vagina, you can squat over a mirror and get a glimpse.
-Separate your labia majora (outer lips), and you’ll likely see it peeking out from under the clitoral hood.
-And while all you’ll see is a small, round organ about the size of the tip of your pinky, there’s a lot more to it.
+Separate your labia majora (outer lips), and you’ll likely see it peeking out from under the clitoral hood which is at the side of your labia closest to your belly button.
+And while all you’ll see is a small, round structure about the size of the tip of your pinky, there’s a lot more to it.

 The clitoris is pretty big.
 Under the surface, it stretches down around the opening of the vagina and upwards towards your pubic bone.
 Like the penis, the clitoris is an erectile organ, meaning it becomes engorged with blood and grows larger and more sensitive when you’re aroused (Yeung, 2016).

 The part you can see from the outside is called the glans and is covered by the clitoral hood.
 The glans of the clitoris is full of nerve endings, which make it highly sensitive.

 All other parts of the clitoris are located inside the body and aren’t visible from the outside.
 The body of the clitoris is attached to the glans and extends under the hood of the clitoris.
 This eventually splits into two parts called the crura.
 Together, the body of the clitoris and crura look like a wishbone.

 The root of the clitoris is located inside the vagina.
 That’s where all of the erectile tissues join, making it a very sensitive area.